 There are a number of ways to support State of the Arts NYC.
 You can give a one-time donation or you can contribute on a monthly basis.
 Become a Buddy to State of the Arts on WBAI and help us support the arts in NYC.
-Call 516.620.3602 or visit give2wbai.org.
+Call 516.620.3602 or SHOP on give2wbai.org.

 “Hailed by the New York Times, Time Out, NYDaily News”

 Special Audio & Schomburg Center Tour Package $150

 Dig it: The Black Panthers / interviewed by Bill Schechner

 MORE PREMIUMS CURATED BY STATE OF THE ARTS NYC

 State of the Arts NYC has curated some great audio recordings from the Pacifica Archive.
 Fantastic for listening on the beach or on a drive with family and/or friends.
 All of these recordings will be available as a premium on give2wbai.org, Friday, July 21st.
 We hope you will financially support State of the Arts NYC heard on WBAI and the Pacifica Network.